 For more information contact the CJC Office, 410-730-6044.

 In the event of a lifecycle emergency please contact Rabbi Michael Hess Webber, 301-275-7849

 Our clergy is available to co-officiate with a mohel in the Brit Milah ceremony that welcomes a baby boy into the covenant of the Jewish people and bestows upon him his Hebrew name.
 For more information please contact the CJC Office, 410-732-6044.

-Naming and blessing a Jewish girl is her first welcome into Jewish life.
+Naming and blessing a Jewish girl can be her first welcome into Jewish life.
 The naming may take place within the congregational community at Shabbat services or you may choose to have a private naming ceremony in your home.
-It is usually held on Shabbat morning within the first month after birth but can be flexible to accommodate your circumstances.
+It is usually held on Shabbat morning and can be flexible to accommodate your circumstances.
 Please contact the CJC office, 410-730-6044 for more information.

 Mazel tov!
 Life partnerships are to be treasured and celebrated.
 Speak to our clergy early in your wedding planning process.
+Rabbi Michael Hess Webber officiates weddings, including interfaith and same-sex ceremonies.
 If you have any questions concerning your upcoming Jewish wedding, please feel free to contact the CJC Office, 410-730-6044.